Venus in Three Movements

 ACUD Galerie is the exhibition space of ACUD MACHT NEU e.V., founded in 1991 in Berlin-Mitte.
 Situated within Kunsthaus ACUD — that also houses a theatre, cinema, club, recording studio, and courtyard — the gallery develops its programme in dialogue with the infrastructure of the house.

 The gallery invites artists and curators to conceive exhibition series and solo presentations in connection with performative, sonic, and discursive formats.
 Its programme engages questions of decolonisation, feminist and queer practice, embodied knowledge, post-capitalism, and multiperspectivity.
-Exhibitions are consistently accompanied by participatory frameworks — readings, performances, workshops, and public conversations — designed to foster sustained engagement with specific communities and publics.
+Exhibitions are consistently accompanied by participatory frameworks — readings, performances, workshops, and public conversations — designed to foster sustained engagement.
 Projects are developed through long-term collaborative relationships with artists, researchers, cultural practitioners, and community organisers.
-It shares resources across the ACUD MACHT NEU network and operates as part of the independent cultural infrastructure of Berlin-Mitte.

 Founded: 1991